meqaio/swagger_meqa/docs/execution-plan.md

 * Generating test plan.
 * REST server - account management, communicate with the golang client, support UI.

+## Iterations

+With imperfect swagger.json, we need to iterate several times.
+Guide line - no customer data leaves the LAN.
+Failures can happen in the middle (for instance customer's REST server can fail), and we should be able to resume from where we left.

+* Format clean up, no real changes, just marshal a json out.
+This allows us to do clean diffs later on.
+* Server NLP and generate meqa tags.
+* Server generate a simple testplan - all it does is exercise all the endpoints, for both success and error path.
+* Client try the test plan.
+    * Client captures all the responses that don't have a matching response value.
+Client matches the object agains the swagger schema and sends the result back to server.
+    * Other discrepancies the client can catch?
+* Server updates the swagger.json file with the new info from the client.
+* Server generates meqa tags again with the new info.
+* Server generates full test plan.
+* Present the object DAG and test plan to the customer.
+* Client runs the test plan.
+* Customer modifies swagger.json or the test plan.
+    * We will test plan steps are numbered.
+The server remembers how many steps it has generated in the last iteration.
+    * When the server is enhanced to generate more tests.
+It will only append to the end of the test plan.
+This means customer's modifications to the test plan is unchanged.
+    * Customer can also create a separate test plan file to run.
+    * When swagger.json is modified incrementally, the test plan changes we generate should also be incremental.
+Currently this more or less works.
+The test case's name will not change.
+The steps number may change, but it means we will only modify a few test cases.
+* Re-iterate from the top.

 ## Test Plan Generation

 ### Learning from Trello